ilude/nix/README.md

 ```

 ## Go to the VM console
-Run the following 2 commands in the VM console (you'll have to type them in, since you can't copy and paste in the console)
+Run the following two commands in the VM console (you'll have to type them in, since you can't copy and paste in the console)
 ```
 # install curl